opentothepublic/ottp-sdk/ottp-sdk/README.md

 #### Get OTTP ID

-This method fetches the ottp id from the chain for a given FID (Farcastar ID).
+This method fetches the ottp id from the chain for a given FID (Farcaster ID).

 ```sh
 import { OttpClient } from '@ottp/sdk'